Is it Dreadfully fun being a Volunteer?

 What are the different ways that I can Volunteer?

-Parade Marshals are absolutely essential to the smooth and safe procession of the Night of Dread Parade, both for the paraders participating and audience members watching.
+Park Guides are absolutely essential to the smooth and safe running of the Night of Dread Pageant evening, both for the volunteer performers and professional artists and audience members watching.

-Leading up to the event, Event Assistants can help setup the puppet pickup area and set out signs in the street staging area to help organize the Parade order.
+Leading up to the event, Event Assistants can help setup the puppet pickup area and set out signs to help organize performer puppet pickup and return.

 Event Assistants can also help the Puppet Masters (experienced Clay and Paper Theatre puppeteers/performers) retrieve puppets, masks and costumes for Volunteer Puppeteers/Performers.